camunda/camunda-docs-manual/content/installation/database-schema.md

 # Update

 Updating to a newer Camunda Platform minor version also requires a database schema update.
 You can reuse all the options available for a [schema installation](#installation) here as well.
-In case you are switching from one option to another, you might however need to perform additional preparation work to reliably update.
+If you are switching from one option to another, you might need to perform additional preparation work to update reliably.
 The individual sections on the mechanisms will provide details if necessary.

 In case you are just updating to a newer patch level of your Camunda Platform installation, a schema update might not be necessary.